Rapinoe-led US beats Argentina 6-0 to win SheBelieves Cup - WTMJ

 Carli Lloyd, Kristie Mewis, Alex Morgan and Christen Press also scored, and the U.S. women also become the first team to have three straight shutouts in the SheBelieves Cup, which is in its sixth year.

-The United States shut out Canada in the round-robin tournament opener and then downed Brazil 2-0 on Sunday.
+The defending champion U.S. team blanked Canada in the round-robin tournament opener and then downed Brazil 2-0 on Sunday.
 Earlier Wednesday, Brazil beat Canada 2-0 at Exploria Stadium.
 Brazil finished second.

+“Overall, very happy with how we performed and how were were able to unlock Argentina early in the game, and how we finished the game as well,” U.S. coach Vlatko Andonovski said.

 Argentina, a late addition after Japan dropped out because of coronavirus concerns, did not win a match but did impress with gritty performances.